mitmedialab/WetlandAvianSourceSeparation/README.md

-Multi channel audio mono Source separation for birds with deep learning
+Audio mono Source separation for birds with deep learning